 I. Learn about LED High Bay Lights

 As mentioned earlier, high bay LED lights are specially designed lights that are typically used in large spaces with ceiling heights ranging from 20 to 40 feet.
 Depending on your facility requirements and design, you can use chains or attach these high bay lights directly to the ceiling.

 Just like other LED lights, high bay lights come in a variety of options, each specially designed to meet different needs.
 While distinguishing them can be a daunting task, the following 7 points can help you choose the method that works best for your commercial or industrial environment.

+II.
 The different types of high bay lighting

 There’s a wide range of different high bay lighting setups available.
 Each has its own unique benefits or potential limitations, depending on the demands of the space and the types of work being carried out.